 Both anxiety and panic attacks can feel like having a heart attack, says therapist and social worker Scott Dehorty, executive director of a mental-health treatment facility: They can bring about dizziness, loss of balance, increased heart rate, nausea, chest discomfort or pain, choking sensation, and sweating.
 If you find yourself experiencing this scary laundry list of no-fun symptoms, you’ve likely been told (maybe even by yourself!) to try to calm down and take deep breaths.
-But that might not be the best course of action.
+But that might not be the only course of action.

 Psychologist and Mindsail expert Carder Stout, PhD, says the best breathing technique during these attacks is to “take medium, regulated breaths, inhaling through your nose and exhaling with your mouth” since both deep and shallow breaths pose their own issues.
 Deep breaths have been thought to exacerbate the problem by elongating the hyperventilation that commonly occurs during an attack.
 Alternatively, Dr. Stout says breathing too shallowly “can cause a feeling of suffocation and increase the levels of terror.”
 In addition to taking medium measured breaths, he says it can be helpful to imagine “that you are breathing in love and blowing out negative energy.”

 “Remember, anxiety is energy, and it can flow out of the body and mind just a quickly as it arrives.” —Dr. Carder Stout

 If you do want to try a breathing exercise to combat anxiety, here’s the best way to do it, according to Dr. Stout: